mikechau/react-primer-draft/README.md

 >    1. The algorithm will not try to match sub-trees of different components classes.
 If you see yourself alternating between two components classes with very similar output, you may want to make it the same class.
 In practice, we haven't found this to be an issue.
 >    2. If you don't provide stable keys (by using Math.random() for example), all the sub-trees are going to be re-rendered every single time.
 By giving the users the choice to choose the key, they have the ability to shoot themselves in the foot.

-This will probably make more sense upon reviewing  the [Reconciliation](https://facebook.github.io/react/docs/reconciliation.html) section in the React documentation.
+This will probably make more sense after reviewing the [Reconciliation](https://facebook.github.io/react/docs/reconciliation.html) section in the React documentation.

-**NOTE:** You only need to set the `key` to the parent container component, it does not matter if it is a custom React component or a HTML container.
+**NOTE:** You only need to set the `key` for the parent container component, it does not matter if it is a custom React component or an HTML container.

 Example: